open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 </DefaultMapProvider>;
 ```

-If a map only contains a single map, the map provider can surround the whole application's UI.
+If an app only contains a single map, the map provider can surround the whole application's UI.
 If multiple maps are used, the provider can be placed around the respective map components that should interact with the corresponding app.

 It is possible to override the `map` on each component if some components in the tree should use a different map.